blancks/fast-jsonpatch-php/README.md

   - `?JsonHandlerInterface $JsonHandler`: An instance of the JSON handler which will be responsible for encoding/decoding and CRUD operations.\
     The default handler is `blancks\JsonPatch\json\handlers\BasicJsonHandler` and decodes json objects as php \stdClass instances.
 This is the recommended way.\
     If you application requires working with associative arrays only, you can pass a `blancks\JsonPatch\json\handlers\ArrayJsonHandler` instance instead.
+  - `?JsonPointerHandlerInterface $JsonPointerHandler`: Instance of the object responsible to validate and parse JSON Pointers.\
+    The default handler is `blancks\JsonPatch\json\pointer\JsonPointer6901`
 - **Returns**: Instance of the `FastJsonPatch` class.
 - **Example**:
   ```php